This rich meaty Bolognese Sauce is prepared in an Instant Pot in just an hour!

 - Add garlic and tomato paste and mix well, cooking about 2 minutes.
 Add red wine and simmer for about 3-4 minutes, or until the wine has evaporated.

-- Add water, crushed tomatoes (including their juices), and ¼ cup parsley.
+- Add water (see note below for additional water need for slow cooker and stovetop), crushed tomatoes (including their juices), and ¼ cup parsley.
 Mix well and bring to a low boil.
 Place lid on Instant Pot, seal and set to high pressure for 22 minutes.

 - Quick release the pressure – be careful as very hot steam will quickly escape.
 Once the float drops on the release, about 12-13 minutes, carefully remove the lid.

 - Change Instant Pot setting to the low saute setting and bring to a low bubble.
 Continue to cook about 10 minutes, stirring to make sure all is well combined, and cook to the consistency you desire.
-In a slow cooker begin on high for 2 hours and then on low for 4-5 hours.If cooking on the stovetop cook on medium for 30-minutes, then reduce to low and simmer for another 2½ hours. ½
+In a slow cooker begin to cook on high for 2 hours and then cook on low for 4-5 hours.If cooking on the stovetop, cook on medium for 30-minutes, then reduce to low and simmer for another 2½ hours.

 - Stir in remaining parsley and heavy cream.
 Check seasonings and add more salt and pepper if needed.

-- In slow cooker or stovetop increase water to 1.5 cups
+- In a slow cooker or stovetop increase water to 1.5 cups